Scelidosaurus: Additional specimens

-Apart from the neotype, other fossils are known of Scelidosaurus.
-In 1888 Lydekker catalogued a large number of single bones, largely limb elements, and osteoderms, that had been acquired by the BMNH from the Norris collection.
+Apart from the lectotype, other fossils are known of Scelidosaurus.
+In 1888 Lydekker catalogued a large number of single bones, largely limb elements, and osteoderms, that had been acquired by the NHMUK from the Norris collection.
 Owen in 1861 described a second, partial, skeleton of a juvenile animal, that later was added to the collection of Elizabeth Philpot and today is registered in the Lyme Regis Museum as specimen LYMPH 1997.37.4-10.
 As it was relatively large, Owen speculated, in the context of its presumed marine lifestyle, that Scelidosaurus might have been ovoviviparous.
 The short prepubis in this specimen convinced scientists that this process did not represent the main pubic body as some had thought, who had been unable to believe that the thin, backward-pointing, pubis with the Ornithischia was homologous to the forward-pointing much larger pubic bone in most reptilian groups.

 In more recent times, new discoveries have been made at Charmouth, not through commercial quarrying but by the efforts of amateur palaeontologists.
-In 1968 a second partial juvenile skeleton was described, specimen BMNH R6704, that had already been reported in 1959.
-Found by geologist James Frederick Jackson (1894-1966) of Charmouth, it is from a slightly younger layer, the Stonebarrow Marl Member dating to the early Pliensbachian, about 190 million years old.
+In 1968 a second partial juvenile skeleton was described, specimen NHMUK PV R6704, that had already been reported in 1959.
+Found by geologist James Frederick Jackson (1894–1966) of Charmouth, it is from a slightly younger layer, the Stonebarrow Marl Member dating to the early Pliensbachian, about 190 million years old.
 In 1985 Simon Barnsley, David Costain and Peter Langham excavated a partial skeleton including a very complete skull and skin impressions, which was sold to the Bristol Museum where it is registered as specimen BRSMG CE12785.
 Specimen CAMSMX.39256 is part of the collection of the Sedgwick Museum at Cambridge.
 Several specimens remain undescribed because they are in private collections.
 These include a 3.1 metres (ten feet) long skeleton found by David Sole in 2000, perhaps the most complete non-avian dinosaur exemplar ever discovered in the British Isles.
 All elements of the skeleton are now known.
-The finds by Sole differ from the neotype in details of the armour and might represent a separate taxon or reflect sexual dimorphism.
+The finds by Sole differ from the lectotype in details of the armour and might represent a separate taxon or reflect sexual dimorphism.
 In 2020, Norman denied this.